-Late Work
+Late Work (please read)

 All assignments must be submitted to blackboard on their due date.
-Assignments posted to incorrect areas on Blackboard will not receive credit.
-E-mail submissions will not be accepted for credit.
+E-mail submissions will not be accepted for credit unless an assignment is specifically announced as an e-mail assignment.
 No late work will be accepted without prior approval from the instructor.
 Submitting a corrupted file (i.e., a file that cannot be opened) will be counted as no submission, so check the file you are submitting to make sure it is not corrupted.
 If I cannot open the file you submitted, I will notify you and the late "clock" with continue to tick until a version I can read is sent.
+If it is submitted in a corrupt format at the assignment deadline time, you will not receive credit for it.
+You can check it by opening the attachment after submission.